the-watchmaker/the-watchmaker/README.md

 ### Hi, I'm Ryan Lee

-I'm a product-UX-focused full-stack developer based in Vancouver, Canada 🇨🇦.
-I'm trying to become a product designer at the moment.
+I'm a product-UX-focused full-stack developer based in Vancouver, Canada 🇨🇦, who is also trying to become a product designer at the moment.
 This repo is solely for my "personal" tech interests.

 ### What I'm currently into these days (Feb, 2023)